DevLoversTeam/golang-interview-questions/README.en.md

 - data goes through successive stages of processing;

-- each stage can have its own competition and backpressure.
+- each stage can have its own concurrency and backpressure.

 4. **Semaphore via buffered channel**